acomaviation/aerobid-legal-docs/acceptable_use_policy.md

 - The ability for brokers (as defined in our broker subscription terms, available at [https://aero.bid/legal/brokers](https://aero.bid/legal/brokers)) to upload details of their customer's requirements.
 - The ability for operators (as defined in our operator subscription terms, available at [https://aero.bid/legal/operators](https://aero.bid/legal/operators)) to make bids, and for brokers to accept the most convenient of these bids.
 - Messaging functions enabling brokers and operators to contact one another via our Platform.
+- The ability for brokers and operators to set up email and telephone alerts to be made aware of broker requirements or operator flights that may be of interest.

 We are under no obligation to oversee, monitor or moderate any interactive service we provide on our Platform, and we expressly exclude our liability for any loss or damage arising from the use of any interactive service by a user in contravention of our content standards, whether the service is moderated or not.